|

 Representatives request of the Honorable Court of Policy to state what they

-consider the Constitutional duty of, and Powers being declared to be such as
+consider the Constitutional duty of, and Powers that are vested in them.
+And in

-renders them of no use to the Inhabitants, by whom they are elected; they must
+use to the Inhabitants, by whom they are elected; they must then, tho' very

-then, tho' very reluctant to impede the Public business, decline taking any
+reluctant to impede the Public business, decline taking any part in levying the

-part in levying the Taxes over the Expenditure of which they are to have no
+Taxes over the Expenditure of which they are to have no controul.

-(Signed) J. J. Deeges.
+(Signed) J. J. DEEGES.

 Demerary, 4th Dec.
 1810.
-Rd.
-Nugent.
+RD.
+NUGENT.

-E. Bishop Junr.
+E. BISHOP Junr.

-The Governor then proposed that the subject of these
+THE GOVERNOR then proposed that the subject of these

 Representations should be deliberated upon with the Financial Representatives,